Yeint-herp/yecc/README.md

 * **Educational Transparency**

   * All major structures (symbol tables, error reporting, type system) and internal utilities (hashmaps, streamers, interners) are implemented from scratch and exposed in the codebase.
-  * Internals are not hidden behind libraries or opaque abstractions, making the learning process hands-on.
+  * Internals are not hidden behind libraries or opaque abstractions.

 * **Error-Tolerant by Design**